 Hair straighteners date back to 1872 when Erica Feldman used the first ironing device to straighten her hair (it was nothing like the best steams irons we have available today).
 Over the generations, people have used chemicals and various other heating tools to straighten their hair.
 Some of these were successful, others weren’t, mainly due to safety issues.
 The design of the modern flat iron hair straightening tool, comprising a heated iron with two flat metal plates, is more than 100 years old.
 It was invented in 1912 by Lady Jennifer Bell Schofield.
 Since Lady Schofield’s first hair iron, the world has seen huge improvements in their design.
 These modern devices are safer on both the hair and scalp, and being electric are much easier to handle and control.

 Flat Iron Straighteners

 Flat iron straighteners generally work best on very thick, curly, frizzy or African-American hair.
 They use a much higher temperature that hair brush straighteners, and by clamping the hair tightly between the two flat plates, the heat is transferred very effectively to the hair.
 Excessive use of flat irons can potentially damage your hair.
 Unlike hair brush straighteners, flat irons cannot be used to add volume to your hair.

-If you plan to travel with your flat iron straightener, then our team recommends bringing a heat-resistant storage bag with you.
+If you plan to travel with your flat iron straightener, then our team recommends bringing a heat-resistant storage bag (link to Amazon) with you.